madeofpendletonwool/Pinepods-Docs/docs/API/database_queries.md

 ```
 curl -X POST -H "Api-Key: YOUR_API_KEY" -d '{"user_id":USER_ID, "episode_title":"EPISODE_TITLE", "episode_url":"EPISODE_URL"}' http://localhost:8000/api/data/check_episode_playback
 ```

 ### GET /api/data/user_details_id/{user_id}

 This endpoint returns the details of a user with the given user_id.
 Requires API key for authentication.
+Allows a user to only get their own details unless they are an admin.

 Request Headers
 ```